DBR, EMDR, and somatic therapy: a balanced comparison

 they want a steady, body-led pace

-they struggle with purely cognitive approaches
+they struggle with approaches that feel too cognitive or top-down

 So how do you choose?

-Here are three simple “fit” questions:
+Here are three simple questions that can help.

 1) Do I flood easily?

 If yes, EMDR may be a good fit.
+DBR may also be.

 What I do

-building stability and regulation first (especially if sleep, anxiety, or hypervigilance are prominent)
+building stability and regulation first, especially if sleep, anxiety, or hypervigilance are prominent

 choosing a processing method that fits your nervous system